Kluvens/Computer-Science/Networking/notes.md

 - load balancing (to allow multiple servers to server different requests)
 - authentication (to control access to different resources)
 - logging (allowing the storage of historical information)

+HTTP is **stateless**: there is no link between two request being successively carried out on the same connection.
+But while the core of HTTP itself is stateless, **HTTP cookies allow the use of stateful sessions**.
+Using header extensibility, HTTP cookies are added to the workflow, allowing session creation on each HTTP request to share the same context, or the same state.

+A connection is controlled at the transport layer, and therefore fundamentally out of scope for HTTP.
+HTTP doesn't require the underlying transport protocol to be connection-based;
+it only requires it to be reliable, or not lose messages.

+Before a client and server can exchange an HTTP request/response pair, they must establish a TCP connection, a process which requires several round-trips.

+HTTP/1.1 introduced pipelining and persistent connections: the underlying TCP connection can be partially controlled using the Connection header.

+HTTP/2 went a step further by multiplexing messages over a single connection, helping keep the connection warm and more efficient.

+Common features controllable with HTTP:
+- Caching: how documents are cached can be controlled by HTTP.
+The server can instruct proxies and clients about what to cache and for how long.
+The client can instruct intermediate cache proxies to ignore the stored document
+- Authentication: some pages may be protected so that only specific users can access them.
+- Sessions: using HTTP cookies allows us to link requests with the state of the server.
+This create sessions, despite basic HTTP being a stateless protocol
+- Proxy and tunneling: servers or clients are often located on intranets and hide their true IP address from other computers.
+HTTP then go through proxies to cross this network barrier.

+## HTTP and HTTPS
+HTTP has no data encryption implemented while HTTPS surpports encrypted connections.

+HTTP remains focused on presenting the information, but cares less about the way this information travels from one place to another.
+Unfortunately, this means that HTTP can be intercepted and potentially altered, making both the information and information receiver vulnerable.

+HTTPS is an extension of HTTP.
+HTTPS is powered by Transport Layer Security (TLS), the standard security technology that establishes an encrypted connection between a web server and a browser.

+## API, Socket and Port

+## Cookie and Session